AP Interview: Pochettino on Spurs exit, coaching insecurity - WHIZ News

 “I tried to enjoy relaxing, tried to recharge the batteries,” Pochettino said.
 “This type of thing helps us to again to feel all the energy.
 We’ll see what happens.
 I am a person that is always open to listen to people.
 And of course, we’ll see about the future.

 “But at the moment, I only try to get relaxed, spend time with my friends, my family, the things that before were impossible to do.
 And we’ll see.
 Football is going to find a way to put us into the race again.”
-Pochettino would manage another English club, despite his deep affinity to Tottenham.
+Pochettino would manage another English club, despite his deep affinity to Tottenham, which has enjoyed a revival under Mourinho

 “In football you never know what can happen in the future. you need to be only free and open to listen and anything can happen,” Pochettino said.
 “I am a coach and I would love to be in in the best place that you can.